-HOW DOES HIV AND AIDS AFFECT ABORIGINALS IN SASKATCHEWAN?
+HOW DOES HIV AND AIDS AFFECT ABORIGINAL PEOPLES IN SASKATCHEWAN?

 - In general, according to the Saskatchewan HIV and AIDS, ANNUAL REPORT RELEASE DATE: NOVEMBER 30, 2013, Aboriginal people continue to be highly represented among the number of newly diagnosed HIV cases in the province.
 (1)